Medicare Advantage

 • Changes to provider, ancillary, or facility contracts

-• Updates to coding (eg, Current Procedural Terminology [CPT], Healthcare Common Procedure Coding System [HCPCS]) and/or claims system conventions
+• Updates to medical codes (e.g., Current Procedural Terminology [CPT], Healthcare Common Procedure Coding System [HCPCS]) and/or claims system conventions

 • Scheduled review of existing policies